wofsauge/IsaacDocs/docs/EntityPlayer.md

 [ ](#){: .rep .tooltip .badge }
 #### int GetBrokenHearts ( ) {: .copyable aria-label='Functions' }

+Returns the amount of broken hearts that the player has.
+This is not doubled like the `EntityPlayer.GetMaxHearts` method is, so if e.g. the player has 3 broken hearts, this will return 3.

 ___
 ### Get·Card () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }